muzamil-mia/home-service/README.md

 # HomeService

-HomeService is a full-stack web application designed to connect homeowners with service providers like electricians, plumbers, cooks, and housekeepers.
-The project is developed using React.js for the frontend and Spring Boot for the backend.
+HomeService is a full-stack web application that connects homeowners with skilled service providers such as electricians, plumbers, cooks, and housekeepers.
+Built using React.js for the frontend and Spring Boot for the backend, the platform offers a seamless experience for both customers and vendors.

+Key Features:

+For Vendors: Browse and apply for job listings that match your skills.
+For Homeowners: Easily find and hire trusted professionals for household tasks.
+HomeService simplifies the process of finding reliable help and supports service providers by connecting them with more customers.

 ## Table of Contents